Line 214 - What payments can you claim?

 A person is related to you if he or she is connected to you by a blood relationship, marriage or common-law partnership, or adoption.
 For example, your brother, sister, brother-in-law, sister-in-law, and your or your spouse's or common-law partner's child are related to you.
 However, your niece, nephew, aunt, and uncle are not.

-You may have paid an amount that would qualify to be claimed as child care expenses and the children's fitness amount or the children's arts amount (lines 365 and 370 of Schedule 1).
+You may have paid an amount that would qualify to be claimed as child care expenses and the children's arts amount (line 370 of Schedule 1, Federal Tax) or the children's fitness tax credit (line 459 on page 4 of the return).
 If this is the case, you must first claim this amount as child care expenses.
-Any unused part can be claimed for the children's fitness amount or the children's arts amount as long as the requirements are met.
+Any unused part can be claimed for the children's arts amount or the children's fitness tax credit as long as the requirements are met.

 If you paid an individual to provide child care in your home, you may have some responsibilities as an employer.
-If you are not sure of your situation, contact us.
+If you are not sure of your situation, contact the CRA.

 Forms and publications